sparrowcode/PermissionsKit/README.md

 <img align="left" src="https://github.com/ivanvorobei/SPPermissions/blob/main/Assets/Readme/Preview - 5.0.jpg" width="420"/>

 ### About
-`SPPermissions` is an API to ask for user permissions using Swift.
+Library for ask permissions.
 You can check state of permissions, available `.authorized`, `.denied` & `.notDetermined`.

 Available ready-use controllers for reqeust permissions: list, dialog & native.
 Support iPad, dark mode and RTL.
 Interface in an Apple style.
-For start you can check [Easy Start section](#easy-start).
+For beginner see [Easy Start](#easy-start).

 If you like the project, don't forget to `put star ★` and follow me on GitHub: